 Dr. Group outlines how to transform your diet to live a healthier, happier life.
 Enter your email below for the free guide!

 The 10 Best Foods for Digestive Enzymes

 There are many foods that can boost your supply of digestive enzymes, and raw vegetables and fruits are among the best.
-Eating them raw is key since cooking food above 118 degrees Fahrenheit will deactivate the enzymes.
-Here are the top 10 foods with the most enzymes to add to your diet:
+Eating them raw is key since cooking food above 118 degrees Fahrenheit will deactivate enzymes.
+Here are the top 10 foods with the most natural enzymes:

 Papaya is one of the best and most researched enzyme-rich foods.
 Papaya contains papain, chymopapain, glycyl endopeptidase, and glutamine cyclotransferase — all of which help digest protein.
 Papain can ease constipation, bloating, heartburn, and symptoms of IBS.

 The entire pineapple is loaded with enzymes, even the stem.
 Pineapple contains bromelain, a family of enzymes that includes peroxidase, acid phosphatase, cysteine proteinases, and proteolytic (protein-digesting) enzymes.
 Bromelain breaks proteins into amino acids, and it may help cardiovascular, respiratory, bone, and digestive health.

 Avocados contain lipase, an enzyme that breaks down dietary fat.
 Although lipase is produced naturally in the body, eating avocados or taking a lipase supplement helps you digest high-fat meals.
 It may also help you feel less full and bloated.
 Also, lipase may reduce indigestion and flatulence.
 As a bonus, avocado supports the immune system, especially in people with celiac disease or gluten-intolerance.